Tudor Court Design Review Process Overview

 Following the public open house, the next Stakeholder Focus Group meeting is anticipated to occur in November.

-A presentation to the Village Board, inclusive of design concepts, public feedback and cost estimates, is anticipated before the end of the calendar year.
+A presentation to the Village Board, inclusive of design concepts, public feedback and cost estimates was made at the January Committee of the Whole meeting.
+Read the packet linked above for more information.